plops/sb-look-ma-no-libusb/README.md

 native-usb-ffi.lisp with the definitions that C2FFI generated on my system.
 In this case the c2ffi binary is not required.

+<a id='x-28NATIVE-USB-3A-40DOC-SEC-20MGL-PAX-3ASECTION-29'></a>

+## 4 Updating Documentation

+I use mgl-pax to generate the documentation.
+Whenever docstrings have been changed or new functions were added, update and run the code in gendoc.lisp to update the README.md file.

   [33d1]: #x-28NATIVE-USB-3A-40INSTALL-SEC-20MGL-PAX-3ASECTION-29 "Installation"
   [4e5e]: #x-28NATIVE-USB-3A-40USAGE-SEC-20MGL-PAX-3ASECTION-29 "Usage"
+  [77a6]: #x-28NATIVE-USB-3A-40DOC-SEC-20MGL-PAX-3ASECTION-29 "Updating Documentation"
   [9722]: #x-28NATIVE-USB-3A-40COMPILATION-SEC-20MGL-PAX-3ASECTION-29 "Compilation"
   [977e]: #x-28NATIVE-USB-3AWITH-OPEN-USB-20-28MGL-PAX-3AMACRO-29-29 "(NATIVE-USB:WITH-OPEN-USB (MGL-PAX:MACRO))"